temp-somelk/dotfiles/README.md

 Backup to set up an encrypted Arch on a USB drive (bootable on both BIOS and UEFI preferably).
-Checklist to see if I forgot something
+Checklist to see if I forgot something <br />
 The configs are just barebones to get a functioning i3 desktop (will add more as I progress).
 [Still todos](#todos)

 ## Base Installation